Author: Robin Pugh

 The Joy of Chalice Circles

 THIS MONTH WE ARE STARTING OUR ninth chalice circle.
 A silver lining of our closed church building is that so many people have connected through a small group.
-Small groups are a profound way of “doing church” that nurtures spiritual growth and a different way … read more.
+Small groups are a profound way of “doing church” that nurtures spiritual growth and a different way of being together.
+Whether it’s Wellspring, chalice circles, the … Continue reading The Joy of Chalice Circles

 What Do Visitors Need?